XuanrZhang/bagofmotifs/method_comparison/README.md

 - DeepSTARR-2020 (see 'deepSTARR_model.ipynb')
 - DeepMEL-2020 (see 'deepMel_model.ipynb')

-For a fair comparion, we used 500bp sequences from the center of peaks and their reverse_complement sequences to double our samples.
-For each method, we reimplemented their methods according to their works, and only modified the output layer (n=17) to predict 17 cell-type specific enhancers.
-More details of those methods can be found in their github.
+For a fair comparison, we used 500bp sequences from the center of peaks and their reverse complement sequences to double our sample size.
+For each method, we re-implemented their approaches according to their neural network architecture and only modified the output layer (n=17) to predict 17 cell-type-specific enhancers.
+More details about these methods can be found on their GitHub pages.

-In this work, we trained model on mouse development data (E8.25) with arguments (Epochs = 100; Batchsize = 128; earlystopping =10), more details of model training and evaluation can be found in the scirpts.
+In this study, we trained the model on mouse development data (E8.25) using the following parameters: Epochs = 100, Batch size = 128, Early stopping = 10.
+We saved the best val_loss model to perform further evaluation.
+Additional details regarding model training and evaluation can be found in the scripts.

-If you don't want to re-train the models, you can directly re-load our trained model files (see ./models file folder)
+If you prefer not to retrain the models, you can directly load our trained model files (located in the ./models folder).

 Any problems during your running, please email to x.zhang@victorchang.edu.au